puremourning/vimspector/README.md

 See the [mappings](#mappings) section for the default mappings for working with breakpoints.
 This section describes the full API in vimscript functions.

+Breakpoints are associated with the current
+[debugging session][#multiple-debuggin-sessions].
+When switching between sessions, the breakpont signs for the previous session are removed and the breakpoints for the newly activated session are displayed.
+While it might be useful to see breakpoints for all sessions, this can be very confusing.

 ### Breakpoints Window